blowdart/AspNetSameSiteSamples/AspNet45CSharpWebForms/README.md

 and if not, changes the cookies to not emit the attribute if the new `None` value has been set.

-See [global.asax](global.asax.cs) for an example of hooking up the event and [SameSiteCookieRewriter.cs](SameSiteCookieRewriter.cs) for an example of handling the event and adjusting the cookie `sameSite` attribute.
+See [global.asax](global.asax.cs) for an example of hooking up the event and [SameSiteCookieRewriter.cs](SameSiteCookieRewriter.cs) for code to handling the event and adjusting the cookie `sameSite` attribute and to also enable you to set the sameSite attribute on the forms authentication cookie and session cookie.

 ## More Information